TilsonFunds.com

 Recommended Reading

-Click here to see Warren Buffett's and here to see Charlie Munger's book recommendations over the years.
+Click here and here to see Warren Buffett's and Charlie Munger's book recommendations over the years.

-The book was first made available at the 2005 Berkshire annual meeting.
+The book was first made available at the 2005 Berkshire annual meeting and is now in its third edition (and has even been translated into Chinese!).
 To learn more about the book and buy it, click the link above.
 I hope you have as much fun reading the book as I had helping Peter with it!

 The Intelligent Investor, Benjamin Graham (first published in 1949; this link is to the 2003 edition, with updates by Jason Zweig).
 Graham was Warren Buffett’s teacher at Columbia Business School and lifetime mentor.
 I agree with Buffett that this is the best book ever on investing.
 If you want something more in-depth, try Graham and Dodd’s classic, Security Analysis (1934), though at 725 pages it's not for the faint of heart.